 Purim - march

 Purim Day is a Jewish annual holiday commemorating the rescue of the Jewish people from extermination.
-It is celebrated on the 14th day of Adar (special Jewish calendar).
+It is on the 14th day of Adar (special Jewish calendar).
 The date changes every year.
-The holiday is celebrated at the setting of one day and the beginning of a new day.
+The holiday begins at sundown and continues into the following day.

 History